 Poll: Have You Used Crowdsourced Design or Writing Help?
 6 Questions to Answer

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The sites seem to pop up overnight and proliferate like mushrooms.
+Opinions expressed by Entrepreneur contributors are their own.The sites seem to pop up overnight and proliferate like mushrooms.
 Associated Content, Demand Studios, Helium, CrowdSpring, Elance, Guru, Amazon Mechanical Turk.

 In the freelance writing world, they're known as content mills -- places that offer writing and design services, often at astounding low prices.
 This technique is known as crowdsourcing -- tapping a large pool of writers or designers for help instead of hiring a single creative person.
 Articles are bid on some of these sites for $1 or $20.
 Models vary on the sites -- on some writers get a firm assignment, while others essentially run competitions that let business owners review dozens of entries and pick a winner, who is the only one paid.